 It’s a simple and elegant solution to a common problem.
 But it does come with caveats.

-A large drawback to using PID controllers is their inconvenient design.
-A typical industrial PID controller uses a seven-segment display for settings and is configured with mechanical buttons.
+A considerable drawback to using PID controllers is their inconvenient design.
+A typical PID controller uses a seven-segment display for settings and is configured with mechanical buttons.
 This design makes PID controllers uninformative and uncomfortable to set up and use.

 And because PID controllers are usually installed in remote locations in industrial environments, this design leads to a lot of unnecessary struggle.
 But while design inconvenience is something you can deal with, the fact that most PID controllers don’t record processed data might not be.

-Factories often need to know why something has gone wrong as opposed to just knowing it has.
-And a basic PID controller doesn’t record the data it processes.
+Factories often need to know why something has gone wrong instead of just knowing it has.
+A basic PID controller doesn’t record the data it processes.
 All it does is maintain the environment at setpoint.

 To also record data, factories must install data loggers.
 These devices record and sometimes visualize data about controlled processes.
 They also tend to be on the expensive side.